Vescent/SLICE-DHV-Firmware-Upgrade/README.md

   https://github.com/Vescent/SLICE-FFC_Firmware_Upgrade_Utility
 ## Instructions

-  Left click on SLICE_Firmware_Update_Instructions-V1-21.pdf and then click 'Download' to download the instructions for use.
+  Left click on SLICE_Firmware_Update_Instructions.pdf and then click 'Download' to download the instructions for use.

-  The V1.21 firmware upgrader automatically retrieves the upgrade files from this repository.
+  The V1.23 firmware upgrader automatically retrieves the upgrade files from this repository.
 However, if your system does not allow this,
   You may need to perform the following steps:

        Left click on the upgrade package (SC-x-xx-HV-x-xx.zip) and then click 'Download' to download the firmware package to your
        hard drive.

        The 2 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

 ## Configuration S1.95_HV.24
  1. Adds:
 	 Non-volatile memory storage of the modulation mode during SLICE-DHV power off state.